 HIGHLIGHTS

 - The Ai+ Pulse and Nova price in Nepal start from Rs.
-8,999 (4/64GB) and Rs.
-13,999 (6/128GB), respectively.
+10,999 (4/64GB) and Rs.
+16,999 (6/128GB), respectively.

-- The Ai+ Pulse runs on the UNISOC T615, and the Nova runs on UNISOC T8200
+- The Ai+ Pulse runs on the UNISOC T615, and the Nova runs on UNISOC T8200.

 - Both phones feature a 50MP main camera and a 5MP rear camera.

-The Ai+ Pulse and Nova price in Nepal starts at Rs.
+The Ai+ Pulse and Nova 5G price in Nepal were originally Rs.
 8,999 (4/64GB) and Rs.
-13,999 (6/128GB), respectively.
-The phones are available for purchase in authorized online and retail stores.
+13,999 (6/128GB), respectively, which was amazing pricing for the specs they offered.

-Let’s dive into the specs and see how they measure up.
+Regardless, let’s take a look at their specs and see how they measure up.

-Ai+ Pulse and Nova Specifications
+Ai+ Pulse and Nova 5G Specifications

 - Body: